Billy Preston: Legal issues and drug addiction

-In 1991, Preston checked into a drug rehabilitation program to treat his addictions.
+Preston checked into a drug rehabilitation program to treat his addictions in 1991.

-While on probation for a drunk driving conviction in August 1991, Preston was arrested for sexually assaulting a 16-year-old Mexican boy, after picking him up at a gathering point for day laborers.
+While on probation for a drunk driving conviction in August 1991, Preston was arrested for sexually assaulting a 16-year-old Mexican boy after picking him up at a gathering point for day laborers.
 The boy told authorities that Preston took him to his Malibu home, smoked cocaine, showed him pornographic pictures and tried to assault him before he escaped.
 Preston was also charged with assault with a deadly weapon involving a man he picked up to do work at his home, the day before his arrest in the case involving the boy.
 After submitting to a drug test, Preston tested positive for cocaine.
 He entered no-contest pleas to the cocaine and assault charges.
 The sex charges which included misdemeanor charges of child molestation and exhibiting pornographic material to a minor were dismissed.
 He was sentenced to nine months at a drug rehabilitation center and three months of house arrest.

-In 1992, Preston was sentenced to 30 days in jail for violating his probation on a drunk driving conviction.
+Preston was sentenced to 30 days in jail for violating his probation on a drunk driving conviction in 1992.

-In 1997, Preston was sentenced to three years in a California prison for cocaine possession in violation of his probation.
+Preston was sentenced to three years in a California prison for cocaine possession in violation of his probation in 1997.
 He had been placed on three years' probation earlier that year after testing positive for cocaine use; under the terms, he agreed to spend 90 days in jail and to remain drug-free.

 While in prison in 1998, Preston was indicted for a $1 million insurance fraud scheme after setting fire to his own house in Los Angeles.
 He pleaded guilty and agreed to testify against other defendants involved in the scam.
-His plea called for five years of probation, one year in jail, and $60,000 in restitution.
+His plea called for five years of probation, one year in jail and $60,000 in restitution.
 The probation and jail time ran concurrent with his cocaine possession conviction.
 At California's Avenal State Prison, Preston led a chorus and performed at church services.
 He served 18 months of his four-year sentence, after which he apparently became drug-free.

 Death

 Preston had suffered kidney disease in his later years, brought on by his hypertension.
 He received a kidney transplant in 2002, but his health continued to deteriorate.
-He had voluntarily entered a drug rehabilitation clinic in Malibu, California, and suffered pericarditis there, leading to respiratory failure that left him in a coma from November 21, 2005 until his death on June 6, 2006, in Scottsdale, Arizona.
+He had voluntarily entered a drug rehabilitation clinic in Malibu, California, and suffered pericarditis there, leading to respiratory failure that left him in a coma from November 21, 2005, until he died on June 6, 2006, in Scottsdale, Arizona.

-Preston's funeral was held June 21, 2006.
+Preston's funeral was held on June 21, 2006.
 At the funeral, which lasted almost three hours, Joe Cocker sang, Little Richard spoke, and a brass band played a version of "Amazing Grace".
 Other musical performers included the Temptations' lead vocalist Ali Woodson and singer Merry Clayton.
 A gospel choir sang throughout.
 The mourners also heard letters written by Paul McCartney, the Rolling Stones, Eric Clapton, and others who had toured and recorded with Preston.
 He was buried at Inglewood Park Cemetery in Inglewood, California.